nextcloud/documentation/admin_manual/configuration/performance_tips.rst

 -----------------------------------

-Nginx: caching owncloud gallery thumbnails with fastcgi_cache_purge
+Nginx: caching ownCloud gallery thumbnails with fastcgi_cache_purge
 ===================================================================

-| One of the optimisations for owncloud when using Nginx as webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module <http://wiki.nginx.org/3rdPartyModules>`_  that adds the ability to purge content from `FastCGI`, `proxy`, `SCGI` and `uWSGI` caches.
+| One of the optimisations for ownCloud when using Nginx as webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module <http://wiki.nginx.org/3rdPartyModules>`_  that adds the ability to purge content from `FastCGI`, `proxy`, `SCGI` and `uWSGI` caches.
 This mechanism speeds up thumbnail presentation as it shifts requests to Nginx and minimizes php invocations which else would take place for every thumbnail presented every time.
 | The following procedure is based on an Ubuntu 14.04 system.
 You may need to adopt it according your OS type and release.
 | **Note I:**
 |    Unlike Apache, Nginx does not dynamically load modules.
 All modules needed, must be compiled into Nginx.
 This is one of the reasons for Nginx´s performance.
 | **Note II:**
-|    It is expected to have an already running Nginx installation with a working configuration set up like described in the owncloud documentation.
+|    It is expected to have an already running Nginx installation with a working configuration set up like described in the ownCloud documentation.

 Nginx module check
 ------------------